Is the contractor's lien illegal due to overpayment claims?

 Answer:

-I am unable to give a legal opinion.
-A contractor generally has a duty to make a good faith determination of the amount owed when asserting a lien.
-If the lien was filed before payment was received, the payment may not have been subtracted from the calculation in good faith.
+I cannot provide a legal opinion.
+Generally, a contractor must accurately assess the amount owed when filing a lien.
+If the lien was filed before the payment was received, and that payment was not deducted from the total owed, it may not have been done in good faith.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.